 Welcome back to Air Fryer Bro, the place for all your air fryer needs 🙂 As an air fryer owner of some years, I have seen quite a number of new air fryer owners complaining about a plastic smell or chemical odor coming from their new appliance.
 As well as not wanting these smells around their house or home, they are often concerned about this smell contaminating the food they cook inside their air fryer.
-Therefore, I wanted to write a quite article to address air fryer smells and what to do with them.
+Therefore, I wanted to write a quick article to address air fryer smells and what to do with them, as well as helping you understand what type of smells should be coming out of your new air fryer 🙂

-Why does my air fryer smell of plastic?
+Why does my air fryer smell like plastic?

 Any kitchen appliance can have a plastic or chemical odor if they have components that are made out of plastic.
-Plastic is essentially a man made product that comes from chemicals, so some of the residue smell from the chemicals can be left over in the early uses of the appliance.
+Plastic is essentially a man-made product that comes from chemicals, so some of the residue smell from the chemicals can be left over in the early uses of the appliance.
+This is exactly why your air fryer might smell of plastic at the start 🙂 They are often mostly made of plastic apart from maybe the air fryer basket!

 To put this into more technical terms, the plastic on your new appliance will probably still have volatile organic compounds or VOC’s on them.
 These compounds evaporate around room temperature, hence causing this plastic smell.